vadik317/markdown-blog/README.md

 * Fix the indentation in the html
 * Extend the themes function to all css, so any color can be cohanged from config
 * Explain properly everything in documentation
 * Properly integrade the markdown parser to be nearly identical to github's parser
+* Add the functionality for entry cards to have images
-* Make the site more friendly towards mobiel devices
+* Make the site more friendly towards mobile devices

 </br>